Vyral/base-template/_drafts/the-importance-of-being-pre-approved-as-a-buyer.md

 {% include youtube.html %}

-When it comes to approaching today’s competitive market with confidence, having a pre-approval in hand is a home buying must.
+<center>When it comes to approaching today’s competitive market with confidence, having a pre-approval in hand is a home buying must.</center>

 There is no doubt about it: